bloodytreasure/bloodytreasure/README.md

 ![](https://i.postimg.cc/9MCWBNWV/b0f7aa34.gif)

-Yello!
-You can call me Gergro or Radi!
+Hello!
+You can call me DJ Radical!
 I go by it/its pronouns mainly, but I don't mind he/him!

 ![](https://i.postimg.cc/9MCWBNWV/b0f7aa34.gif)

-**INTRODUCTION!!!**
+**ABOUT ME!!!**

 I'm a disabled, queer brazilian guy that does art and plays games!
 I like roblox games like **Enfosi, The Battle Bricks, Blud Obby, Die of Death, Minus Elevation, Depth Spelunking, Forsaken, In Plain Sight 2** and many others!
 I'm a bit of a hostile person, so interact with caution!
 I say slurs a lot, but only ones I can reclaim!!
 Sometimes I'm mean, but it's how I show affection, lol.
 I have a loving partner that I love too!